/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 A great service means little if no one knows about it.
 Marketing doesn’t have to be expensive.
 Start small and focus on your local area.

 Word of mouth is powerful in South Africa.
 When you give good service, people talk.
-WhatsApp Business is also an effective tool.
+WhatsApp Business is also an effective tool for many small laundry businesses.
 You can share your price list, confirm orders, and send reminders with just a few clicks.
 Flyers or posters in student areas, community centres, and apartment complexes can also spread awareness quickly.

 Social media is another option, even if you keep it simple.
 A post showing laundry neatly packed and ready for collection says a lot about the quality of your service.
 Marketing is about consistency, reminding people you exist, highlighting your reliability and showing them how easy it is to pay you.